gzhu-hcai/LongTailLib/README.md

-# FedLTLib: A Comprehensive Benchmark Library for Federated Long\-Tail Learning
+# FedLTLib: A Comprehensive Benchmark for Federated Long-Tail Learning

 ## Introduction